ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2025-07-07-web-scraping-iherb-catalogue.md

 Always review and respect each site’s Terms of Service and robots policies before scraping.
 Use responsible rate limits, identify your client politely, and avoid disrupting services.

-## Step 1: Set Up Selenium and Your Project
+## Step 1: Set Up Selenium and Project

 I've used **Microsoft Edge (Chromium)** with Selenium. iHerb blocks fully headless runs, so, I ran a regular browser session with a realistic User‑Agent and a few anti‑automation flags.